ankit-rathi/ankit-rathi.github.io/learn.md

 Definitions of common machine learning terms.

+## A/B testing
+A/B testing is a way to compare two versions of a single variable, typically by testing a subject's response to variant A against variant B, and determining which of the two variants is more effective.

 ## Accuracy
 Percentage of correct predictions made by the model.

+## Activation function
+Activation function of a node defines the output of that node, given an input or set of inputs like a linear perceptron in neural networks.

+Nonlinear activation functions allow networks to compute nontrivial problems using only a small number of nodes, and such activation functions are called nonlinearities.

 ## Algorithm
 A method, function, or series of instructions used to generate a machine learning model.
 Examples include linear regression, decision trees, support vector machines, and neural networks.